 Winter Weather Advisory Issued For CNY

-Mother Nature isn't done bring snow to Central New York.
+Mother Nature isn't done bringing snow to Central New York.
 The National Weather Service out of Binghamton has issued a Winter Weather Advisory for CNY.

 WHERE...Northern Oneida, Yates, Seneca, Southern Cayuga, Onondaga, Steuben, Schuyler, Tompkins, Madison, Southern Oneida, Cortland, Chenango and Otsego counties.